Understanding RACE in Information Technology

 Risk Assessment Tools Discriminatory outcomes in lending and hiring processes

-ALSO READ Exploring R&D Information Technology Essentials
+ALSO READ Exploring BI in Information Technology: A Guide

 Recognizing and addressing techno-racism is critical for cultivating a diverse and inclusive tech industry.
 By eliminating biases and fostering equal opportunities for individuals of all races, we can create a more equitable future where technology serves everyone.
 It is incumbent upon stakeholders in the field, from developers and researchers to policymakers and organizations, to actively combat techno-racism and promote diversity in tech.